 What is Myasthenia Gravis?

-Myasthenia gravis (Myasthenia Gravis) is a neuromuscular disease that causes muscle weakness and unusual muscle fatigue.
-It can affect muscles anywhere in the body, but it most often affects muscles that control eye movements and other muscles of the face.
+Myasthenia gravis (MG) is a neuromuscular disease that causes muscle weakness and unusual muscle fatigue.
+It can affect muscles anywhere in the body, but it most often affects muscles that control eye movements and other facial muscles.

-The symptoms of Myasthenia Gravis typically get worse the more the affected muscles are used, but weakness and fatigue usually improve if the muscles are allowed to rest.
-The severity of symptoms tends to get progressively worse after initial onset, but symptoms usually stabilize after a period of a few years.
+MG symptoms typically worsen the more the affected muscles are used, but weakness and fatigue usually improve if they are allowed to rest.
+The severity of symptoms tends to get progressively worse after initial onset, but symptoms typically stabilize after a few years.

 Symptoms of Myasthenia Gravis

-Myasthenia Gravis symptoms can affect any voluntary muscle group, but the muscles of the face are most commonly affected.
+MG symptoms can affect any voluntary muscle group, but the facial muscles are most commonly affected.
 Symptoms get worse as the muscles are used and improve after a period of rest.
-This cycle causes symptoms to often be experienced intermittently.
+This cycle causes symptoms to be often experienced intermittently.

 Common symptoms include: